raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/keychain_store.md

 ##### Uptating information in the keychain

-The *SecItemUpdate*'* function can be used to update data in the keychain.
+The *SecItemUpdate* function can be used to update data in the keychain.
 Here's an example of how to update a keychain password:

 ```swift
 func update(password: String, account: String, service: String) {